 Telling Virginia’s Story

 With the arrival of Dr. Charles F. Bryan, Jr. in 1988, the historical society began another era of growth and progress — remaining committed to scholarship but also focusing increasingly on public engagement.
-In June 1992, after raising $12 million and expanding the headquarters building, the historical society reopened as the Center for Virginia History.
+In June 1992, after expanding the headquarters building, the historical society reopened as the Center for Virginia History.
 It embraced a broader vision with additional museum galleries, a strengthened endowment, increased public programs, a paper conservation lab, and an education department.

 Because of the statewide nature of its comprehensive collection, the Virginia Historical Society has the unique ability to exhibit and interpret broad themes in Virginia history.
 A long-term exhibition entitled The Story of Virginia, An American Experience opened in October 1995 and was well received in spite of limited gallery space.
 The feeling that a larger exhibition was needed coincided with recognition that the Virginia Department of Historic Resources (VDHR), a state agency, also had a vast collection of archaeological artifacts, as well as other resources, previously unavailable to the public.
 A unique private-public partnership resulted between the historical society and VDHR.
-As part of a $30 million fund raising campaign, the Society added a 38,000-square-foot wing in 1998.
+The Society added a 38,000-square-foot wing in 1998.
 Two floors were leased by the VDHR, providing state-of-the-art storage for their collections and easy access by curators, scholars, and the public.
 The VDHR’s staff moved into the facility while maintaining their current governing and operating independence.
 This joining of the VDHR’s archaeological and historic preservation functions with our research library, museum, and educational functions on one “campus” is the first private-public partnership of its kind in the country.

 The main floor of the 1998 wing houses the Story of Virginia exhibition.
 It includes many of VDHR’s archaeological holdings, expanding the story to include Virginia’s 16,000 years of prehistory.
 The strength of the VDHR collection—ordinary and everyday artifacts—complements ours, which emphasizes the exceptional and extraordinary.
 Together, these artifacts provide visitors with a comprehensive history of the commonwealth.